Common brushtail possum in New Zealand

-The common brushtail possum (Trichosurus vulpecula) was introduced from Australia to New Zealand, where it has become a major agricultural and conservation pest.
-(In Māori it is called paihamu, a transliteration of "possum".)
+The common brushtail possum (Trichosurus vulpecula) was introduced from Australia to New Zealand, where it has become invasive and a major agricultural and conservation pest.

+In Māori it is called paihamu, a transliteration of "possum".

 Introduction by European settlers

 European settlers aiming to establish a wild source for food and fibre and fur pelts for clothing introduced the common brushtail possum from Australia (from Victorian and Tasmanian populations) to New Zealand in the 1850s.
 Even as late as 1936 the government refused Taranaki Acclimatisation Society permission to introduce a new strain of possums and in 1937 the Waitaki Acclimatisation Society proposed a closed season to allow numbers to recover.
-The earliest introduction may have been at Riverton/Aparima in 1840.
+The earliest introduction may have been at Riverton / Aparima in 1840.
 An article in Nature in 1870 warned of the dangers, as did farmers and fruit growers, but some academics supported introduction and the Department of Tourist and Health Resorts was still introducing possums at Rotorua in the 1910s.
 Introductions peaked in the 1920s.

 By the 1980s the peak population had reached an estimated 60–70 million.
 Through control measures, by 2009 the New Zealand population had been reduced to an estimated 30 million.